 \subsection{Measurement and uncertainty}

 Let $\mathcal{H}$ denote a Hilbert space.
-In a general chart, consider a density operator $\rho$, i.e., a positive Hermitian operator of unit trace acting in $\mathcal{H}$ and a set of observables, i.e., Hermitian operators $\mathsf{Q}$ acting in $\mathcal{H}$.
+In a general window, consider a density operator $\rho$, i.e., a positive Hermitian operator of unit trace acting on $\mathcal{H}$ and a set of observables, i.e., Hermitian operators $\mathsf{Q}$ acting on $\mathcal{H}$.